 Shipping platforms aren’t often discussed in the debate about our environment.
 Yet, choosing lighter and more durable shipping platforms like plastic pallets over traditional wood ones is a very environmentally friendly practice.
 Since plastic pallets aren’t made from wood, using them spares carbon-sequestering forests from being cut.
 And since plastic pallets are lightweight, they also require less energy to transport.
 For loads that ship by cubing out—filling all of a truck’s volume—lightweight pallets lower the total weight of the load substantially, increasing the average fuel mileage for the trucks transporting these loads.
 When plastic pallets are used for loads that ship by hitting the weight limit—weighing out—more of each shipment is sellable product, rather than pallet weight.

 Plastic pallets are directly recyclable into “new” plastic pallets, which helps reduce the amount of waste that ends up in landfills.
 When these pallets are rented through a pallet pooling company, warehouses and other facilities can reduce the amount of room they need for storing and sorting pallets, making space usage more efficient.
 Pallet pooling services also have a network of customers that enables the efficient transportation of pallets from one supply chain to another, without empty legs that waste money and fuel.
-By themselves, plastic pallets do not make a company “green,” but switching to plastic pallets is an easy environmentally friendly business practice that has a broad impact on the efficiency of your supply chain.
+By themselves, plastic pallets do not make a company “green,” but switching to plastic pallets is an easy environmentally friendly business practice that has a broad impact on the efficiency and sustainability of your supply chain.

 iGPS is the only nationwide pallet rental company offering plastic pallets exclusively.
 Our durable GMA-spec plastic pallets save on fuel costs and associated carbon emissions; try our greenhouse gas calculator to find out how iGPS pallets can help your company save money and benefit the environment.
 To make the switch, give our team a call at 1-866-636-6443, email a specialist at [email protected], or visit our contact page.